-20.1.
-The school understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles.

-- 20.2.
-The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 20.3.
-If the school wishes to use images/video footage of pupils in a publication, such as the school website, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 20.4.
+- 20.1.
+The school understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles. - 20.2.
+The school notifies all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 20.3.
+Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 20.4.
+All CCTV footage will be kept for six months for security purposes; the NCI engineer is responsible for keeping the records secure and allowing access.
+CCTV footage is for internal school use only by authorised school staff. - 20.5.
+The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 20.6.
+If the school wishes to use images/video footage of pupils in a publication, such as the school website, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 20.7.
+Precautions, as outlined in the parent consent forms, are taken when publishing photographs of pupils, in print, video or on the school website. - 20.8.
 Images captured by individuals for recreational/personal purposes, and videos made by parents for family use, are exempt from the GDPR.

-21. Data retention
+21.Data retention